MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/manage-your-apps-in-developer-portal.md

     To ensure that your app functions as expected on Teams, use the **App validation** tool to check your app package against Microsoft's test cases:

-    1. In the Developer Portal, select the **Apps** from the left pane and select the app that you're working.
+    1. In Teams Developer Portal, select the **Apps** from the left pane and select your app.
     1. Go to **Publish** > **App validation** > **Get started**.

         :::image type="content" source="../../assets/images/tdp/app-validation-home.png" alt-text="Screenshot shows you the App validation in Teams developer portal." lightbox="../../assets/images/tdp/app-validation-get-started.png":::